FBD sets aside €22m for business interruption claims in case it loses court challenge

 “The solvency of the group remains robust and is currently estimated at 178 per cent even while continuing to deduct the 2019 dividend, treating it as foreseeable,” the company said.

 The insurer noted that gross written premiums, which started the year strongly, are being “impacted by the deterioration in the economy”.
-Gross written premiums fell by 3 per cent in the five months to May 31st than in the same period last year.
+Gross written premiums fell by 3 per cent in the five months to May 31st compared with the same period last year.

 “This is before accounting for Covid-19 related premium refunds to customers,” the company said.
 Nevertheless, policy numbers have increased by 1 per cent so far this year.